parthgaikwad20/parthgaikwad20.github.io/_pages/about.md

 Why is this Problem Important?
 ======
-**1.Occupant Safety:** Accurate crashworthiness predictions are crucial for ensuring the safety of vehicle occupants.
+**1. Occupant Safety:** Accurate crashworthiness predictions are crucial for ensuring the safety of vehicle occupants.

-**2.Cost Reduction:** Physical crash tests are expensive and resource-intensive.
+**2. Cost Reduction:** Physical crash tests are expensive and resource-intensive.
 Reducing the number of required tests can significantly lower development costs.

-**3.Regulatory Compliance:** Meeting safety regulations efficiently is essential for bringing new vehicles to market quickly.
+**3. Regulatory Compliance:** Meeting safety regulations efficiently is essential for bringing new vehicles to market quickly.

-Challenges: The Ro*adblocks* to Accuracy*
+Challenges: The Roadblocks to Accuracy*
 ======
 **Economic Barriers:**
-Physical crash tests are expensive and res*ource-intensive, making them a significant barrier in the*development process.
+Physical crash tests are expensive and res*ource-intensive, making them a significant barrier in the development process.

 **Data Availability:**
 Limited real-world crash test data is available for training machine learning models, which can affect the accuracy and reliability of these models.